LunarWatcher/jade/README.md

 ### Side projects for Later:tm:

 * [ ] Port sonic and/or sonic's rust client to C++ via Rust bindings.
 Could implement the client from scratch, but I'd rather not.
 Sonic itself looks embeddable.
+* [ ] Write a reflectcpp writer for either crow's mustache implementation, or that other template language I don't remember the name of and am half considering switching to

 [^1]: Calibre is used to deal with cover image generation due to its wide format support.
 The only other viable alternatives is to write it from scratch, or use a headless browser with the same renderer used for the website, to render it to png, which has 500M-1G worth of overhead.
 Optimally, writing it from scratch in a separate non-browser library would be beneficial (and reusable elsewhere while potentially being more performant), but this would be a massive undertaking that I do not feel like getting into unless there's other people who can provide additional resources with writing it.
 Until this exceedingly unlikely event happens, calibre is used to simplify the process.
 [^2]: In C++ in particular, it seems to be easier to find parsers than it is to find writers.
 Avoiding writes means significantly less implementation complexity.